denyshubh/cert-sync/README.md

 - **Environment Variables:**

-  - You can specify the AWS region and other configurations via environment variables in the `manager.yaml` file.
+  - You can specify the default AWS region and other configurations via environment variables in the `manager.yaml` file.

 - **Leader Election:**